MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-webdeploy-iis-winrm.md

    ![Checking or setting the Continuous deployment trigger](../_shared/_img/confirm-or-set-cd-trigger.png)

-1. On the **Variables** tab of the environment in release definition, configure a variable named **WebServers** with the list of IIS servers as its value; for example `machine1,machine2,machine3`.
+1. On the **Variables** tab of the environment in release pipeline, configure a variable named **WebServers** with the list of IIS servers as its value; for example `machine1,machine2,machine3`.

 1. Configure the following tasks in the environment: